document is to be used as a guideline to plan for staffing,

 program where each District Headquarters staff person spends a

-day with a branch librarian.
+day working with a branch librarian.

 The branch librarian and District